fys4220/fys4220.github.io/fys4220-jbook/part-information/information_prepare_git.md

 Type `git commit -h` and find out what the *-a* argument means.

-If there are changes on the remote repository which are not yet updated locally, you will fisrt have to download these changes using `git pull` before  you can upload your local changes.
+If there are changes on the remote repository which are not yet updated locally, you will first have to download these changes using `git pull` before  you can upload your local changes.

 ```{admonition} Tip
 :class: tip